GSE-Theta/unruly-crowd-detection/README.md

 python split.py
 ```

-Run `train_all.py` for train 5 models consecutively, or `train.py` to spectific the fold of data to train:
+Run `train_all.py` to train 5 models consecutively, or `train.py` to specific the fold of data to train:
 ```
 python train_all.py
 # or